danicat/public-speaking/README.md

 I can also speak about career, leadership and personal development.

 If you want me to speak at your conference please send your invitation to daniela.petruzalek@gmail.com.
+Please make sure to include event name, date, location and if you cover travel expenses or not (if outside London, UK).

 ## Profile Picture